Lead Acid vs. Lithium-Ion Jump Starters

 Energy Density in Volume

 Lithium-ion delivers up to 4X more power than lead-acid for the same amount of space.

 Lithium-ion provides up to 6X more power than lead-acid for the same amount of weight.

-All batteries leak a bit of their charge while they sit on a shelf; it's inevitable.
-However, some batteries discharge faster than others, and when you call on that battery in a time of need months later, it may not be able to deliver:
+All jump packs lose a bit of their charge while they sit on a shelf; it's inevitable.
+However, some jump packs discharge faster than others, and when you call on yours in a time of need months later, it may not be able to deliver:

 - Lithium-ion discharge rate: 3 to 5% of charge/month